b-N-I-R-A-V/Airbnb_Toronto_Analysis/README.md

 # About
 This repository dives into the world of Airbnb listings in Toronto.
-We perform EDA along with basic machine learning algorithms including linear regression and K-mean clustering.
+We perform EDA along with basic machine learning algorithms including linear regression and K-means clustering.